THS Annual Report 2008

 17th century in Bergen and Rockland Counties and their relationship to the newly-arrived Europeans.

-THS participated in the Orangetown Recycling and Earth Day Fair to promote the efforts of the National Trust for Historic Preservation
+THS participated in the Orangetown Recycling and Earth Day Fair to promote the efforts of the National Trust for Historic

-in encouraging the restoration of old structures and in stressing the compatibility of energy efficiency with historic preservation.
+Preservation in encouraging the restoration of old structures and in stressing the compatibility of energy efficiency with historic

 At the Fair, we noticed the recycling bins for cans and bottle being used by the Orangetown Highway Department.
 Simple metal

-frames with openings for bottles and cans to be dumped into transparent bags encourage people to recycle these items separately
+frames with openings for bottles and cans to be dumped into transparent bags encourage people to recycle these items

-Stephen Munno for their help in solving one of the more vexing problems of the event.
+assistant Stephen Munno for their help in solving one of the more vexing problems of the event.